K-RLange/dhPython/en/_build/html/_sources/pandas.md

 print(filtered_data)
 ```

-To plot this time-dependent data, we can first turn the timestamp-column into a date format and then plot it.
+To visualize these time-dependent data, we use the matplotlib library.
+With the to_datetime command (from pandas), we first convert the column containing the timestamps into a date format and then, using plot applied to price_data, create a chart that is displayed with show() from matplotlib.
 ```{code-cell}
 import matplotlib.pyplot as plt price_data["timestamp"] = pd.to_datetime(price_data["timestamp"])